gpvicomm/pg_prestashop_plugin/README.md

 9. We will set the **Status** on Enable to provide a grant to access the data using the key.
 10. Finally, we need to configure the **Permission** field to provide the permission to access the data using the certain key.
 Here we need to search the resourde called **paymentezwebhook** and select the **Add (POST)** checkbox.
 11. The webhook its located on **https://{mystoreurl}/api/gpvicommwebhook?ws_key=KEY_GENERATED_ON_STEP_6**.
-12. You need to give this URL to your Global Payments ViComm agent.
+12. You need to give this URL to your GpViComm agent.